-On July 5, 2021, the Company entered into a non-binding letter of intent ("LOI") with Oiltanking North America, LLC ("Oiltanking"), setting forth the conceptual terms that will guide further discussions between ReGen III and Oiltanking, regarding the provision of land and logistical assets for the construction and operation of the new re-refinery at the Oiltanking Galveston County Terminal ("OTGAL") in Texas City, Texas.
-BP was subsequently notified the OTGAL site is the Company's intended location for the USGC Facility.
-BP has verbally approved the site.
+On July 5, 2021, the Company entered into a non-binding letter of intent ("LOI") with Oiltanking North America, LLC ("Oiltanking"), setting forth the conceptual terms that will guide further discussions between ReGen III and Oiltanking, regarding the provision of land and logistical assets for the construction and operation of the new recycling facility at the Oiltanking Galveston County Terminal ("OTGAL") in Texas City, Texas.
+The Company received a Letter of Readiness ("LOR") from Oiltanking to proceed with storage and logistics assets for a used motor oil recycling OTGAL.
+Oiltanking has successfully completed work on the Pre-FEED/Front-end loading (FEL-2) validation and received the final independent report from its engineers, Burns & McDonnell.
+Oiltanking confirmed there will be no changes to the fees outlined in the LOI.
+Based upon the preliminary findings, Oiltanking has notified the Company of their readiness to proceed to Front-End Engineering and Design ("FEED").
+BP was notified the OTGAL site is the Company's intended location for the USGC Facility.
 At OTGAL, Oiltanking handles specialty chemicals and petrochemicals with more than 87,000 cubic meters of storage capacity on over 200 acres providing ample room for expansion opportunities.